 As you prepare to buy a home, it’s critical to shop around for lenders that offer the best deals, examine the fine print, and then put matters into your own hands, negotiating the details to settle on the deal that’s right for you.

-Visit SoFi Home Loans to learn about home loans with competitive rates and as little as 10% down.
-SoFi mortgage loan officers can guide you through the mortgage process and specialists are standing by to answer your questions.
+Visit SoFi Home Loans to learn about home loans with competitive rates and as little as 3% down for qualified buyers.
+SoFi Mortgage Loan officers can guide you through the mortgage process and specialists are standing by to answer your questions.

 SoFi Loan Products